gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ### Relative URL troubleshooting

-If you notice any issues with gitlab assets appearing broken after moving to a relative url configuration (like missing images or unresponsive components) please raise an issue in [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce) with the `Frontend` label.
+If you notice any issues with GitLab assets appearing broken after moving to a relative url configuration (like missing images or unresponsive components) please raise an issue in [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce) with the `Frontend` label.